wxs/cherylhsu.ca/content/post/2021-02-08-loosening-my-fingers-around-abundance.md

 You take care and are taken care of.
 You love and you are loved.
 You heal and you are healed.
 You give, and you receive.

-> *“Action on behalf of life transforms.
-Because the relationship between self and the world is reciprocal, it is not a question of first getting enlightened or saved and then acting.
-As we work to heal the earth, the earth heals us.”* \
-> ― Robin Wall Kimmerer, Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants

-So let us drink in and bask in the blissful abundance of this receiving, just for a small moment.
+I will no longer try to contain or capture my muse.
+I write this as a love letter to he instead, drinking in and basking in the blissful abundance of this receiving.

+Allow myself to receive and be loved, in this small moment.

 \---